-At most schools, you are able to challenge your initial evaluation if you disagree with the credit evaluation.
+At most schools, you can challenge your initial evaluation if you disagree with the credit evaluation.
 Be prepared to provide additional documentation, i.e., course description and syllabus for the course you completed.

 Community College of the Air Force Transcript